This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 How to make hard boiled eggs

-- Place eggs in a large saucepan.
+• Place eggs in a single layer in a large saucepan.
 Cover them with cool water by 1 inch.

-- Cover the pan with a lid and bring water to a rolling boil over high heat; when the water has reached a boil, reduce heat to medium-high and set the timer for the desired time.
-Boil for 6 – 7 minutes over medium-high heat for perfect hard boiled eggs.
+• Cover the pan with a lid and bring water to a rolling boil over high heat; when the water has reached a boil, reduce heat to medium-high and maintain a gentle boil.
+Set the timer for the desired time and boil for 6 – 7 minutes over medium-high heat for perfect hard boiled eggs.

-- Using a slotted spoon, transfer them to a large bowl of ice water and let them cool for a few minutes.
+• Using a slotted spoon, transfer them to a large bowl of ice water to stop the cooking process and let them cool for a few minutes.
 Or you can place them under cool running water to stop the cooking.
 This will also help the eggs peel easily.

 Check out my video where I show you how to make these eggs for only 7 minutes.